Common loon: Breeding

 Nesting typically begins in early May.
 Significantly more nesting sites are found on islands than on mainland shoreline.
 Breeding pairs patrol their territories routinely, even at night, defending the territory both physically and vocally.
 Pairs that nested together the preceding year typically reuse the nest site from the previous year, if they hatched chicks successfully there.
 In contrast, pairs that lost their eggs to a predator usually shift the nest to a new location.
 This logical behaviour pattern appears to depend upon the male, because breeding pairs consisting of last year's male and a female not present during the preceding year continue to exhibit the behaviour; pairs composed of last year's female and a new male tend to select a new nest site, regardless of the success or failure of the previous year's attempt.
 Despite the lead role of males in nest site selection, both sexes contribute substantially to nest construction.
 The nest is about 56 cm wide and is constructed out of dead marsh grasses and other indigenous plants, and formed into a mound along the vegetated coasts of lakes greater than 3.7 ha.
-After a week of construction in late spring, one parent climbs on top to mold the interior of the nest to the shape of its body.
+After a week of construction in late spring, one parent climbs on top to mould the interior of the nest to the shape of its body.
 Based on a number of studies, nesting success averages about 40%, and most newly hatched young survive due to parental care.

 Eggs from first clutches are typically laid in May or early June, the timing depending largely upon the date that lakes become ice-free and inhabitable.
 A clutch consists of two (occasionally one) olive-brown oval eggs with dark brown spots.
 Incubation is carried out jointly by male and female and lasts about 28 days.
 Loons often place nests along steep lake shorelines where adults can quickly dive underwater when approached by predators.
 The eggs are about 88 mm long and 55 mm wide and the two eggs are laid with an interval of one to three days between them, and hatch asynchronously.